epfl-ada/ada-2021-project-avada-kedavra/README.md

 Research question 1: In order to visualize the temporal evolution of the environmental topic, we plotted the distribution of climate-change-related quotes over months and years.
 These data are taken from the `quotes` dataframe.

-Research question 2:To obtain the top 20 main features of each columns we exploded the values for each attribut of the speakers dataframe and plot them in barplots.
+Research question 2:To obtain the top 20 main features of each columns we exploded the values for each attribut of the speakers dataframe and plotted them in barplots.

 Research question 3: We used the vaderSentiment analysis in order to obtain the rates of positive and negative emotions in the quotes from the quotes dataframe over time.
-We extract the main words of the highest positive and negative rated quotes.
-This enable us to confirm our general sentiment analysis.
+We extracted and visualized the main words of the highest positive and negative rated quotes.
+This enabled us to confirm our general sentiment analysis.
-To investiguate more precisely some features, we take the two main party of america from the speakers dataframe and analysis their general feeling.
+To investiguate more precisely some features, we took the two main party of america from the speakers dataframe and analysised their general feeling.

-Research question 4: We perform some classification tasks on our dataframe containing the categorical datas (extraction of data from the one hot file).
-First we fit a baseline model in order to know in what direction we must go.
-Then, after a comparison between PCA and standarization we perfom a new logistic model.
-We then test the importance of each element of each features by fitting several logistic regression models.
+Research question 4: We performed some classification tasks on our dataframe containing the categorical datas (extraction of data from the one hot file).
+First we fitted a baseline model in order to know in what direction we must go.
+Then, following a comparison between PCA and standarization we perfomed a new logistic model.
+We then tested the importance of each element of each features by fitting several logistic regression models.